Skip to content

 Why Specs Beat Prompts

-"Build me a rate limiter" is a prompt.
-The AI will build a rate limiter.
+A prompt is a wish.
+"Build me a rate limiter" and the AI will build a rate limiter.
 Maybe it's token-bucket.
 Maybe it's sliding-window.
 Maybe it rate-limits per IP.
 Maybe per user.
 Maybe it stores state in memory.
 Maybe Redis.
 You won't know until you read 200 lines of code.

 A spec makes the decisions explicit before generation starts: